ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Difficulties and Risks in Programming

 - **Language evolution and deprecated features**:
-  - Java is evolving, so some features are ‘deprecated’ at every release
+  - Java is evolving, so some features are 'deprecated' at every release
 - **Efficiency can be a concern in some object oriented systems**
   - Java can be less efficient than other languages
     - VM-based